sf-wdi-34/intro-angular/README.md

 ```

 ## Setting up an Angular app
-### Is it plugged in?

-Let's use [this exercise](https://github.com/sf-wdi-31/intro_angular_challenges) to practice making sure that we know how to set up an angular application.

 #### Key steps
 * Is angular loaded through a package manager or CDN?